Politics of Saint Lucia: History

 In elections held 23 May 1997, the St. Lucia Labour Party won all but one of the 17 seats in Parliament, and Dr. Kenny Anthony became Prime Minister and Minister of Finance, Planning and Development on 24 May 1997.

 In elections of 3 December 2001 the St. Lucia Labour Party won 14 of the 17 available seats.
 The leader of the UWP, Dr. Morella Joseph failed to win a seat.
 Arsene James was appointed the Leader of the Opposition.

 In the general elections held on 11 December 2006 the UWP, once again led by Sir John Compton, defeated the SLP, winning 11 of the 17 seats.
 The next elections in St Lucia are constitutionally due in December 2011.
 The governing United Workers Party, and the opposition St Lucia Labour Party, along with the newly formed Lucian People's Movement, are expected to contest the next elections.

 In June 2016, the United Workers Party (UWP), led by Allen Michael Chastanet, won 11 of the 17 seats in the general election, ousting the St Lucia Labour Party (SLP) of the incumbent Prime Minister Kenny Anthony.

 On 29 July 2021, Philip Joseph Pierre was sworn in as the 12th Prime Minister of St Lucia since independence in 1979.
 St Lucia Labour Party (SLP), led by Pierre, reached a clear victory in general election.
 The previous SLP administration, led by Kenny Anthony, was during the period 2011-16.
 The United Workers Party (UWP) governed during the period 2016-21.
+St Lucia Labour party (SLP) of prime minister Philip Pierre kept its majority in the 2025 election.